Read my analysis of the situation on Fergusun, MO in Religion Dispaches

 Ph.D., University of Toronto, Centre for the Study of Religion and Centre for Jewish Studies, 2012

-- Hebrew Bible (esp. prophecy, lament, and prayer)
+- Hebrew Bible: prophecy, lament, Psalms and prayer, canon formation

 - Social Sciences and Humanities Research Council of Canada Graduate Scholarship (CGS) – Doctoral (2006-2009)